exAspArk/batch-loader/README.md

 However, `batch-loader` has some differences:

 * It is implemented for general usage and can be used not only with GraphQL.
 In fact, we use it for RESTful APIs on production as well.
 * It doesn't try to mimic implementations in other programming languages which have an asynchronous nature.
-So, it doesn't load extra dependencies to bring such primitives as Promise, which are not very popular in Ruby community.
+So, it doesn't load extra dependencies to bring such primitives as Promises, which are not very popular in Ruby community.
-Instead, it uses the idea of lazy objects, which are included in [Ruby standard library](https://ruby-doc.org/core-2.4.1/Enumerable.html#method-i-lazy).
+Instead, it uses the idea of lazy objects, which are included in the [Ruby standard library](https://ruby-doc.org/core-2.4.1/Enumerable.html#method-i-lazy).
 These lazy objects allow one to manipulate with objects and then resolve them at the end when it's necessary.
-* It doesn't force you to share batching through instance variables or custom defined classes, just pass a block to `batch` method.
+* It doesn't force you to share batching through variables or custom defined classes, just pass a block to `batch` method.
 * It doesn't require to return an array of the loaded objects in the same order as the passed items.
 I find it difficult to satisfy these constraints: to sort the loaded objects, add `nil` values for the missing ones, etc. Instead, it provides a `load` method which simply maps an item to the loaded object.
 * It doesn't depend on any other external dependencies.
 For example, no need to load huge external libraries for thread-safety, the gem is thread-safe out of the box.